matteocorti/check_ssl_cert/README.md

-      --ignore-ssl-labs-cache Forces a new check by SSL Labs (see -L) -i,--issuer issuer         pattern to match the issuer of the certificate --issuer-cert-cache dir directory where to store issuer certificates cache -L,--check-ssl-labs grade  SSL Labs assessment
+      --ignore-ssl-labs-cache Forces a new check by SSL Labs (see -L) -i,--issuer issuer         pattern to match the issuer of the certificate --issuer-cert-cache dir directory where to store issuer certificates cache --inetproto protocol    Force IP version for operations that use s_client (4,6).
+                                This requires OpenSSL 1.1.0 or higher.
+   -L,--check-ssl-labs grade  SSL Labs assessment
                               (please check https://www.ssllabs.com/about/terms.html)
       --long-output list      append the specified comma separated (no spaces) list